Ar3Tea/node-api/README.md

 Requires Mocah and Chai -- [Install Mocha](https://mochajs.org/)

-run `mocha Bend.MockTest.js` in terminal to run test file with mock HTTP request

-run `mocha Bend.Test.js` in terminal to run test file with non-mock HTTP request
+run `npm test` to see test results for both mocked and unmocked HTTP requests

 # Makefile

+prefix all subsequent commands with `make`:

 `run-api` to start node api

-`run-mock-test` to run testing with mock HTTP request

-`run-test` to run testing with non-mocked request
+`run-tests` to run testing

 `docker-build` to build container